Do you enjoy cycling and chatting? Have you a few spare hours to be more connected in your community? We are always looking for more volunteers!

 Expected commitment:

+Our regular activities in S8 (Lowedges and Jordanthorpe) are on Monday and Wednesday mornings.
 We are also very keen to recruit new pilots to our ‘Doorstep Ride’ team based in Lowedges.
-For this service the times of your volunteering are very flexible and you take out the same passenger a few times in a row (see ‘Our Passengers’ for more info).
-Again, a usual commitment of roughly every 2-3 weeks.
+For this service the times of your volunteering are very flexible and you take out the same passenger a few times in a row (see Our Passengers for more info).

 We use an online volunteer management system that means rides are pre-scheduled and pilots sign up for slots convenient for them.
 So you do not need to volunteer on the same day or at the same location.
 While the passenger ride time is usually 1 – 1.5 hours, the overall volunteering slot is usually around 2 – 2.5 hours.